studyAlgorithm/ml4f/README.md

-﻿# coding for machine learning
+﻿#:i coding for machine learning